What Is a Birth Injury?

 - Surgery

 The type of birth injury treatment your child receives can vary based on their condition.
-It is important to consult with your child’s health care provider to determine which treatments will benefit your child.
+It is important to consult with your child’s health care provider to determine which treatments will benefit them.

 Birth Injury Prognosis